Gregson Lane: Bus services

 The bus service founded in the village in 1910 became the first service operated by the newly formed Ribble Motor Services in 1919, which was a major operator of buses throughout Lancashire until taken over by the Stagecoach Group in the 1980s and renamed Stagecoach in Lancashire, becoming the Lancashire division of Stagecoach North West.

 Gregson Lane is currently served by the Stagecoach Merseyside & South Lancashire bus no. 113.
 The route operates from Preston Bus Station, via Higher Walton.
 The service passes through Gregson Lane and continues on to Bamber Bridge, Leyland and Wigan.

 Meeting places

 Gregson Lane is also known for the folk club, which started in 1988.

 At the village centre, there is a road called "Gregson Lane" where there are two pubs - Net's Bar (formally known as Gregson Lane Sports and Social Club) and The Black Horse.
 Previously, there was a pub called "The Castle", but this has now been demolished and turned into a small housing estate.

-Within the village, the existing Community Centre has now reached the end of its usable life, and subsequently the village is trying to raise money.
-This is to demolish the existing structure and build a much more suitable centre, for the benefit of all the various groups who use it.
+Within the village, the former Community Centre reached the end of its usable life, and after 10+ years of fundraising, in 2023 the village raised enough money to demolish the existing structure and build a much more suitable centre, for the benefit of all the various groups who use it.